Immerse Yourself in the Metaverse With These Three Stocks

 What the A+ Stock Grades Reveal

 Autodesk Inc. (ADSK) is an application software company that serves industries in architecture, engineering and construction; product design and manufacturing; and media and entertainment.
-Autodesk software enables design, modeling and rendering needs of these industries.
-The company’s product offerings include AutoCAD, AutoCAD LT, 3ds Max, Maya, Revit, Inventor, AutoCAD Civil three-dimensional (3D), computer-aided manufacturing (CAM) solutions, Fusion 360, BIM 360, PlanGrid, Vault and Shotgun.
+Autodesk software enables the design, modeling and rendering needs of these industries.
+The company’s product offerings include design software products AutoCAD, AutoCAD LT, 3ds Max, Maya, Revit, Inventor, AutoCAD Civil 3D, computer-aided manufacturing solutions, Fusion 360, BIM 360, PlanGrid, Vault and Shotgun.
 The company has over four million paid subscribers across 180 countries.

-Meta Platforms Inc. (FB), formerly Facebook Inc., is the world’s largest online social network, with 2.5 billion monthly active users.
+Meta Platforms Inc. (META), formerly Facebook, is the world’s largest online social network, with 2.5 billion monthly active users.
 Users engage with each other in different ways, exchanging messages and sharing news events, photos and videos.
 The firm’s ecosystem consists mainly of the Facebook app, Instagram, Messenger, WhatsApp and many features surrounding these products.
 Users can access Facebook on mobile devices and desktops.
-Its segments include Family of Apps (FoA) and Facebook Reality Labs (FRL).
-The FoA segment includes Facebook, Instagram, Messenger, WhatsApp and other services.
+Its segments are family of apps (FOA) and Facebook Reality Labs (FRL).
+The FOA segment includes the aforementioned social media apps and other services.
 The FRL segment includes AR- and VR-related consumer hardware, software and content.
-On the video side, the firm is in the process of building a library of premium content and monetizing it via ads or subscription revenue.
-Facebook refers to this as Facebook Watch.
+On the video side, the firm is in the process of building a library of premium content and monetizing it via advertisements or subscription revenue.
+Meta Platforms refers to this as Facebook Watch.

 A higher-quality stock possesses traits associated with upside potential and reduced downside risk.
-Backtesting of the quality grade shows that stocks with higher quality grades, on average, outperformed stocks with lower grades over the period from 1998 through 2019.
+Backtesting of the Quality Grade shows that stocks with higher grades, on average, outperformed stocks with lower grades over the period from 1998 through 2019.

-Meta Platforms has a Quality Grade of A with a score of 99.
-The A+ Quality Grade is the percentile rank of the average of the percentile ranks of return on assets, return on invested capital (ROIC), gross profit to assets, buyback yield, change in total liabilities to assets, accruals to assets, Z double prime bankruptcy risk (Z) score and F-Score.
+Meta Platforms has a Quality Grade of A, with a score of 94.
+The A+ Quality Grade is the percentile rank of the average of the percentile ranks of return on assets (ROA), return on invested capital (ROIC), gross profit to assets, buyback yield, change in total liabilities to assets, accruals to assets, Z double prime bankruptcy risk (Z) score and F-Score.
 The score is variable, meaning it can consider all eight measures or, should any of the eight measures not be valid, the valid remaining measures.
-To be assigned a quality score, though, stocks must have a valid (non-null) measure and corresponding ranking for at least four of the eight quality measures.
+To be assigned a Quality Score, though, stocks must have a valid (non-null) measure and corresponding ranking for at least four of the eight quality measures.

 Unity Software Inc. (U) provides a software platform for creating and operating interactive, real-time 3D content.
 The platform can be used to create, run and monetize interactive, real-time 2D and 3D content for mobile phones, tablets, personal computers (PCs), consoles and AR and VR devices.
-Unity Software makes real-time content, allowing it to adapt to users’ behavior and feedback.
-Its Create Solutions are used by content creators, developers, designers, engineers and architects to create interactive 2D and 3D content.
-Its products, Unity Ads and Unity IAP (in-app purchases), help developers to enhance the revenue potential of their content.
-It offers solutions for the delivery of content and provides back-end management, such as Multiplay for multiplayer hosting in games, or Vivox to enable player-to-player communications in games.
-The business is spread across the U.S., Greater China, the Middle East and Africa and Asia-Pacific.
+Unity Software makes content that it can adapt to users’ behavior and feedback.
+Its creation solutions products are used by content creators, developers, designers, engineers and architects to create interactive 2D and 3D content.
+Its products, Unity Ads and Unity IAP (in-app purchases), help developers enhance the revenue potential of their content.
+It offers solutions for the delivery of content and provides back-end management, such as multiplayer hosting in games or Vivox voice chat to enable player-to-player communications in games.
+The business is spread across the U.S., Greater China, the Middle East, Africa and Asia-Pacific.
 The products are used in the gaming industry, architecture and construction sector, animation industry and designing sector.

-The company reported a positive earnings surprise for fourth-quarter 2021 of 27.5%, and in the preceding quarter reported a positive earnings surprise of 11.8%.
-Over the last month, the consensus earnings estimate for the first quarter of 2022 has fallen from a loss of $0.065 to a loss of $0.086 per share based on two upward and six downward revisions.
+Unity Software reported a negative earnings surprise of 348.1% for third-quarter 2023, and in the prior quarter it reported a positive earnings surprise of 216.5%.
+Over the last month, the consensus earnings estimate for the fourth quarter of 2023 decreased from $0.134 to a loss of $0.420 per share.
+Additionally, the past month has seen the consensus earnings estimate for full-year 2023 decrease from $0.434 to a loss of $1.564 per share, based on two upward and five downward revisions.